 Naitauba Solar Power - Milestone

-At Naitauba Island we are committed to developing sustainable energy to reduce our dependence on fossil fuels and help reduce Fiji’s carbon footprint.
-Our goal is to develop solar electric power generation to entirely replace diesel power, except as emergency backup.
+At Naitauba Island we are committed to using sustainable energy to eliminate dependence on fossil fuels and help reduce Fiji’s carbon footprint.
 Energy self-sufficiency also means energy security: reliance on diesel fuel leaves Naitauba vulnerable to fluctuations in fuel supply and cost, since the outlying islands of Fiji are at the end of a long supply chain.

 The system was designed and commissioned by Clay Energy in Suva, Fiji, with the help of Mike Dorsett, our technical advisor.